 • Spanish: Pregunto una pregunta

-• Portuguese: Pergunto uma pergunta
+• Brazilian Portuguese: Pergunto uma pergunta

 • Italian: Chiedo una domanda